Bible connection

 During the war, the Germans sustained incredible losses.
 Afterwards, hunger protests and strikes were common responses to the political upheaval and national shame.
 Among groups working for change, the Youth Movement inspired Arnold with their love of nature, rejection of materialism, and aspirations towards joy and love.
 Eberhard and Emmy began meeting with Youth Movement people once or twice a week in homes.

-In 1920, the couple along with Emmy’s sister Else moved to the village of Sannerz to found the Bruderhof (place of brothers) community with seven adults and five children.
+At age 37, Arnold and Emmy abandoned middle-class life.
+In 1920, the couple, along with Emmy’s sister Else, moved to the village of Sannerz to found the Bruderhof (place of brothers) community with seven adults and five children.
 Their community was founded on the Sermon on the Mount and the witness of the early church.
 The community grew and needed a bigger farm.
 Eberhard’s writing continued and he became well-known.
 He began corresponding with the Hutterite Brethren, an Anabaptist group that had fled to and flourished in the United States and found common cause.
 The Bruderhof’s values now also included a common purse as well as pacifism.

 Quotes: